emisanpre/Rumor_ecommerce_test/README.md

   ```bash
   flutter run
   ```
-For better debugging, run the app with the VsCode plugins.
+For better debugging, run the app with the VSCode plugins.
 Learn how [here](https://docs.flutter.dev/tools/vs-code#running-and-debugging).

 ## Testing